 The proposed amendments would not allow for new development.
 The proposed amendments would allow licensing of cannabis businesses within existing buildings and commercial spaces and would implement the land use designations established in the GP/CLUP, and therefore the land use occurring in these locations would be consistent with land uses analyzed in the GP/CLUP FEIR.
 In addition, any new construction needed for a cannabis business would need to separately adhere to existing development standards and GP/CLUP policies and would be subject to the Zoning Ordinance and City design guidelines.
-Since the land uses under the proposed amendments would be consistent with land uses and development defined and analyzed in the GP/CLUP FEIR, impacts resulting from the proposed amendments would be similar to impacts identified in the GP/CLUP FEIR.
-Cannabis uses would be subject to these same policies.
+Since the land uses under the proposed amendments would be consistent with land uses and development defined and analyzed in the GP/CLUP FEIR, impacts resulting from the proposed amendments would be subject to these same policies.
 Therefore, implementation of the proposed amendments would not result in impacts that are greater or different than those analyzed in the GP/CLUP FEIR, would not have the potential to result in new significant cultural resource impacts, and would not affect the